Wrightslaw logo 10th anniversary

 (4) Whether the child is provided services by paraprofessionals and, if so, their qualifications.

 Is your child being taught by a substitute teacher?
-If your child has been taught by an unqualified person for 4 consecutive weeks, you r school district must notify you.
+If your child has been taught by a teacher who is not highly qualified for 4 consecutive weeks, your school district must notify you of this fact.
 This requirement applies to substitute teachers, many of whom do not meet "highly qualified" requirements.
 [Source: NCLB, Title I, Section 1111(h)(6)]

 Since people often lack confidence in their ability to write letters, we wrote a sample letter that you can use as a template.
 Just change the identifying information - your name, address and phone number, your child's name, school, and principal, etc.